greenhat/ehrchain/README.md

 Provider using the patient's public key decrypted with it's own private key from provided in the contract encrypts the appended record and signs the transaction with it's private key.

 ## Patient grants read access to their records to a provider
 Patient creates a transaction(read-only contract) with their secondary private keys(encrypted with provider's public key) from corresponding secondary public keys given to providers in the past and used to encrypt appended records.
+Most likely patient should give all their secondary private keys in case it's desirable for the provider to have access to future patient's records.

 ## Read access to patient's records
 Select transactions with all the patient's public keys.
 Check the transaction's signatures to be signed by patient authorized (through contracts) providers.
 Use corresponding patient private keys to decrypt the records.